 I am the director of a number of groups for adult recorder players producing much of my own music arrangements.
 I have also conducted for the Society of Recorder Players and held bespoke workshops for adult and childrens groups.

 As a recorder player I have experience performing in numerous concerts including St Martin-in-the-Fields, Lincoln Early Music Festival, Old Royal Navel Chapel Greenwich and in the International Exhibition of Early Music.
-I am also a member of Ensemble Tramontana, winners of the Trinity College of Music Early Music Competition 2011.
+As a member of Ensemble Tramontana I was winner of the Trinity College of Music Early Music Competition 2011.
+I now perform with BRLO, British Recorder Light Orchestra as well as various solo and ensemble performances.
 My music specialism is Medieval, Renaissance and Baroque Music.
 I also play Viola da Gamba and medieval percussion.

 - Do you have an up-to-date DBS (Disclosure & Barring Service, formerly CRB) Certificate?